TAXES IN THE U.S.

-W2 – a document that should be issued and sent to the participant (between 1-31 January) by the employer at the end of the working year.
-It states:
+W2 – a document that should be issued and sent to the participant (between 1– 31 January) by the employer at the end of the working year:

 The procedure for receiving a tax refund paid in the U.S. is started by handing in an American tax declaration, required from every person who has worked in the country, irrespective of the length of their stay or job.
 The details around the procedure vary according to the sponsor/agency the participant decides to use.

-*states which do not require a State Income tax – Alaska, Florida, Nevada, Texas, south Dakota, Washington, Wyoming, New Hampshire, Tennessee
+*States that do not require a State Income tax: Alaska, Florida, Nevada, Texas, South Dakota, Washington, Wyoming, New Hampshire, Tennessee.